Red harvester ant: Colonization

 Red harvester ant nests are characterized by a lack of plant growth and small pebbles surrounding the entrance to the tunnel, which usually descends at a pronounced angle.
 Hulls of seeds may be found scattered around the nest.
 In grassland areas, such as ranches, the lack of plant life makes red harvester ant colonies very easy to spot, and where they are very plentiful, they may make serious inroads into the grazing available to livestock.

-he mounds are typically flat and broad, up to 100 mm high, and 300 to 1200 mm in diameter.
+The mounds are typically flat and broad, up to 100 mm high, and 300 to 1200 mm in diameter.
 Even larger denuded areas have been reported, on the order of 10 m2.
 Three to eight trails typically lead away from the mound, like "arms".
 These trails are used by ants to collect and bring food back to the mound.
 "Scout" ants are the first ones out of the mound every morning.
 They seek food, and mark their path as they return to the mound to alert the worker ants.
 The worker ants follow the scent trail and collect the food.
 Other worker ants clean, extend, and generally tend to the mound, the queen, and the brood.
 All the ants in the colonies are females apart from the winged males produced in the breeding season.